Chirag-ahir/SFC-Preparation/README.md

 when you do export it will export all the records of object which is present in SFC while in Export All all the records of that object including records from Recycle bin also export.

 What is ROI?<br>
-Return on investment, or ROI, measures the all-important cost-effectiveness of campaigns—that is, how much a campaign earns compared to how much it costs
+Return on investment, or ROI, measures the all-important cost-effectiveness of campaigns—that is, how much a campaign earns compared to how much it costs.

+What is subscriber key?<br>
+Subscriber Key is the primary key for your subscribers and allows you to identify subscribers with a value that you choose.

+what is contact key?<br>
+The Contact Key is a unique identifier that you assign to a contact.

+what is contact id?<br>
+The Contact ID is a number Salesforce uses to uniquely identify a contact on the backend.
+Salesforce uses the Contact ID to identify a contact in various channels.